-The majority of Volunteer Engagement Committee members will be assigned to serve as a liaison to support three to four specific LCOLs.
+The majority of VEC members will be assigned to serve as a liaison to support three to four specific LCOLs.

-- 1. The liaison's role is to - o serve as an advocate for the field/affiliate office(s) they serve; - o mediate within and between offices: - o serve as an "ear" for local issues; - be the link between the Volunteer Engagement Committee and the offices with which they liaise. - 2.
+- 1. The liaison's role is to - o serve as an advocate for the field/affiliate office(s) they serve, - o mediate within and between offices, - o serve as an ear for local issues, - o be the link between the VEC and the offices with which they liaise. - 2.
 The liaison's role is to encourage and support local volunteers in the offices with which they liaise.
-This requires from liaisons a high level of diplomacy, as well as significant buy-in to their overall duty to help LCOLs to meet their goals. - 3.
+This requires from the liaisons a high level of diplomacy, as well as significant buy-in to their overall duty to help LCOLs to meet their goals. - 3.
 Liaisons and LCOL chairs are encouraged to meet regularly. - 4.
-One to two additional VEC members may be added to the committee in support of ACA's strategic focus.
+One to two additional VEC members may be added to the committee in support of a particular ACA strategic focus.
 They will be charged with providing expertise and assisting the VEC in implementation of the strategic priorities in the field.